schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Rapport

-A rubber mathematical technician impresss a departure at a ambient map room.
+A rubber mathematical technician impresss a departure at an ambient map room.

 ## Fallacious Swimmer